-Patient information regarding comprehensive genetic analysis in connection with prenatal testing
+Patient information regarding comprehensive genetic analysis

-For pregnancies with an increased risk of chromosomal abnormalities in the fetus, genetic testing of the fetus is offered.
-It is your choice whether you want to have this treatment, which involves comprehensive genetic analysis.
+The physician has assessed that it is relevant to offer you a comprehensive genetic analysis as part of your diagnostic workup or treatment of the disease.
+It is your choice whether you want treatment that involves such a genetic analysis.
 If you do, you must give written consent and at the same time make some choices regarding the feedback you receive.

-Below, you will read information about genes and genetic changes, what is going to happen and then information about some of the choices you need to make in connection with giving informed consent for treatment that involves comprehensive genetic analysis (consent form).
+Below, you will read information about genes and what will take place, and then information about some of the choices you need to make in connection with giving informed consent for treatment that involves genetic analysis (consent form).
 You will be given the opportunity to ask questions.
-You can find detailed information on the Danish National Genome Center's website: Information for patients undergoing comprehensive genetic analysis. (ngc.dk).
+You can find detailed information and explanatory videos at: Information for patients undergoing comprehensive genetic analysis. (ngc.dk).